Curd (Amul) (1 Serving) and Poha (Rajdhani) (1 Serving)

 Stay Hydrated

-Consume curd and poha during the day when your body is more insulin-sensitive, rather than late at night.
+Consume your meal with curd and poha during the day when your body's glucose processing is more efficient, such as at breakfast or lunch.

 metabolic